mying2002/Explainable-AlphaFold-Multimer/processed_deletion_perturb_out/README.md

-Output directory from notebooks in Explainable-AlphaFold-Multimer/data_processing that end with prefix `prepare_for_pymol.ipynb`
+Output directory from notebooks in Explainable-AlphaFold-Multimer/data_processing that end with prefix `prepare_for_pymol.ipynb`.
+Contains processed .csv files that will be written into PyMOL scripts.